 Ideal for when you get to the top and need a dip to cool off.
 Our top tip?
 Don’t look down!

-Best warm up: This 540ft climb will take a fair amount of time, even for the most skilled of climbers.
-So, if you have a climbing wall close to home, we’d recommend challenging yourself using just one colour of wall stones.
+Best warm-up: This 540ft climb will take a fair amount of time, even for the most skilled of climbers.
+So, if you have a climbing wall close to home, we’d recommend challenging yourself using just one color of wall stone.

 Most walls have this option so you can test your ability.